mahardhikap/RecipeMobileApp/README.md

 I know this project is not perfect.

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are the cornerstone of the open source community, turning it into a remarkable space for learning, inspiring, and innovating.
+Your contributions are **highly valued**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b your/branch`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add amazing feature'`)
 4. Push to the Branch (`git push origin feature/yourbranch`)
 5. Open a Pull Request